-In today’s world of increasing awareness of environmental issues, there is a need to rethink our relationship with nature and its inhabitants.
-That is what Animalesque/Art across Species and Beings, taking place in Bildmuseet, Sweden between June 14th and October 10th, 2019, prompts its visitors to ponder.
+In today’s world of increasing awareness of environmental issues, we must rethink our relationship with nature and its inhabitants.
+That is what Animalesque/Art across Species and Beings, taking place in Bildmuseet, Sweden, from June 14 to October 10, 2019, prompts its visitors to ponder.

-Bringing together an extensive array of works of 17 international artists (Pierre Huyghe, Carsten Höller, Pia Arke, Marcus Coates or Luca Frei, among others) across a variety of media, the exhibition examines the human’s place on the planet, its connection to the changing environment and other species, and the problems we all face in this critical time of environmental crisis.
-Animalesque, which essentially means resembling an animal, depicts human-animal relationships aiming to blur the line between species thus creating a more harmonious path to coexistence.
-It invites viewers to imagine transcending to another species and contemplate how that change affects them mentally, emotionally and sensorially, in order to create a more conscious and compassionate attitude towards other creatures.
+Bringing together an extensive array of works of 17 international artists (Pierre Huyghe, Carsten Höller, Pia Arke, Marcus Coates or Luca Frei) across a variety of media, the exhibition examines the human’s place on the planet, its connection to the changing environment and other species, and the problems we all face in this critical time of environmental crisis.
+Animalesque, which essentially means resembling an animal, depicts human-animal relationships aiming to blur the line between species, thus creating a more harmonious path to coexistence.
+It invites viewers to imagine transcending to another species and contemplate how that change affects them mentally, emotionally and sensorially, to create a more conscious and compassionate attitude towards other creatures.

-The exhibition appeals to the visitor’s visual as well as auditory perception with sounds of nature and immersive compositions that unfold through time and space producing a unique and captivating atmosphere.
-Animals present at the exhibit are not portrayed in the traditional way, prized and capitalized for their skin and fur.
+The exhibition appeals to the visitor’s visual and auditory perception with sounds of nature and immersive compositions that unfold through time and space, producing a unique and captivating atmosphere.
+The exhibit’s animals are not traditionally portrayed, prized and capitalized for their skin and fur.

 Transversing many different disciplines such as philosophy, morality, environmentalism, and critical theory, the exhibition urges humanity open up to nature and other living things, be mindful of its effect on them, and wholeheartedly commit to change.